MicrosoftDocs/customer-insights/ci-docs/manage-environments.md

   - customerInsights
 ---

-# How to: Manage environments
+# Manage environments

 Administrators [create](create-environment.md) and manage environments.
 They can change some settings in existing environments.
 Business, type, region, storage option, and Dataverse settings are fixed after creating the environment.
-If you want to change these settings, reset the environment or create a new environment.
+If you want to change these settings, reset the environment or [create a new environment](create-environment.md).

 ## Edit an existing environment

-You can edit some of the details of existing environments.
+Edit details of an existing environment such as the name or setting the environment as the default.

 1. Select the **Environment** picker in the header of the app.